WORD AND IMAGE

 ARTIST RESEARCH

-^ Louise Bourgeois- Ode A L'Oubli -Interesting fabric book with quilt like very graphic abstract squares
+^ Louise Bourgeois- Ode A L'Oubli -Interesting fabric book with quilt, I like the very graphic abstract squares.

 ^ Peter Blake- Some of the sources of Pop Art- Quite figurative but cool arrangement and even though all all the images are so different it works together, it reminds me of a quilt.